Engine Replacement Cost

 They might do a shoddy job and you might still be left with a troublesome engine even after the rebuild.
 Remanufactured is often more recommended.
 They are more expensive, but the engine has been restored to factory specifications and should work smoothly.
 If you can find one that fits your budget, then remanufactured engines are the way to go.

 Either way, we’d like to remind you that you should go to an auto shop that offers a warranty.
 If anything goes wrong, you can have it repaired for little to no money at all.
 Also, ask if they have a courtesy car.
 An engine replacement job can take up to a week.
-It would be nice if they can provide you with a courtesy car.
+It would be nice if they could provide you with a courtesy car.

 If not, you’d know in advance so you can make arrangements for your daily commute.
 And finally, remind your mechanic to keep you updated with the repair process.
 This way, you won’t be surprised by unexpected repair jobs that you didn’t see and approve in the initial estimate.